vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 The actual output shown in the screenshot is not the interesting part.
 The interesting part is how we set up the registered app in Azure, bound it to a Dataverse environment, and accessed the data by using the client ID and client secret.

-Once again, note the advice that it's not secure to use username and password.
-Using a registered app in Azure is the official way to do things, and it's highly recommended following this advice, especially in production environments.
+Once again, note the advice that it's not secure to use a username and password.
+Using a registered app in Azure is the proper way to do things, and it's highly recommended following this advice, especially in production environments.

 ![image](/assets/2024-05-26/090.png)